Monarch House in Summit Village (719) 255-4042

 Various crime prevention programs

-All UCCS students will receive a UCCS username once they are admitted to the university.
-A student’s username can be claimed online after receiving their admittance to UCCS.
-The username is part of the student’s credentials for accessing Information Technology services on and off campus and will allow students to register for classes in the MyUCCS portal, use their UCCS email account hosted by Microsoft Office 365, gain access to on-campus computer labs, connect to the campus wireless network, and connect to the campus network by using the VPN connection when off-campus.
-For more information on all of the resources offered by the Information Technology department please visit the Information Technology website or stop by the Help Desk located on the first floor of the El Pomar Center.
+All UCCS students will receive a UCCS username, which may be claimed once they are admitted to the university.
+The username is part of the student’s credentials for accessing Information Technology services on and off campus, and will allow students to register for classes in MyUCCS portal, use their UCCS email account hosted by Microsoft Office 365, gain access to on-campus computer labs, connect to the campus wireless network, and connect to the campus network by using the VPN connection when off campus.
+For more information on all of the resources offered by the Office of Information Technology (OIT) department, please visit their website or stop by the Help Desk located on the first floor of the El Pomar Center.

 El Pomar Center, first floor (entrance is at the base of the clock tower)

 The OIT Help Desk is here to answer any questions that students may have about services that we offer here at UCCS.
 We can be contacted via email, phone (719-255-3536), remote chat sessions, and walkups.
 If a student is experiencing any issues with a service we offer, they are encouraged to contact us via one of the above methods for quick and professional assistance.